 Working with specific applications and conditions

 Using the FAQs below, learn how to perform successful PCR and choose polymerases that work best for your specific applications.
-For more detailed information on enzyme capabilities, visit our PCR selection guide.

 In addition to our high-performing DNA polymerases, we offer many PCR-related products such as dNTPs and anti-Taq antibodies for hot-start reactions.